BciPy/bcipy.github.io/_posts/2025-03-24-Working-with-data.md

                     protocol_data (system data, protocol/tasks executed)
 ```

-An example of a data directory structure can be found: TODO: Add example directory structure here

 ### Directory Breakdown

 * `user_id/`: A directory for a specific user that is typically identified by a unique user identifier.